Reducing the risk of pre-eclampsia – Information for women taking aspirin in pregnancy

 This leaflet is for women who have been advised to take aspirin during their pregnancy.

-Why have I been advised to take aspirin?
+What is pre-eclampsia and why have I been advised to take aspirin?

 How do I know if I am at risk of pre-eclampsia?